Creamy Garlic Chicken Ramen Recipe

 Aromas will guide you.
 The garlic will sing first.
 Then the broth will deepen, carrying the soy and cream into a gentle, glossy finish.
 The mixed vegetables will offer color, the green onions a little pop at the end.
 This is the kind of dish you can make with confidence.
 The rhythm is calm and kind, like folding batter for a homemade cake, only the results are savory and immediately warming.

-What You’ll Need to Make Creamy Garlic Chicken Ramen
+Ingredients for Creamy Garlic Chicken Ramen

 • 2 chicken breasts, cooked and sliced